Political Economies of the Media.

 An Advanced Post-Graduate Course

-Supported by Institute for Development and International Relations, Zagreb.
-ECTS programme in cooperation with Faculty of Social Sciences, University of Ljubljana.
+Supported by the NextGenEU CULTMED project at the Institute for Development and International Relations, Zagreb.
+ECTS programme awarded by Faculty of Social Sciences, University of Ljubljana.

 This course is open to PhD and advanced MA students.
-Applications closed on 15th of April 2023.
+Applications for our second summer school in Šibenik ends on 1st of April 2025.

 Course description

-The course aims to explore traditional (e.g. ownership, production, content, consumption, labour, regulation) and contemporary (e.g. algorithms, platforms, data, artificial intelligence) perspectives on the media from the lens of critical political economy.
+This biennial course aims to explore traditional (e.g. ownership, production, content, consumption, labour, regulation) and contemporary (e.g. algorithms, platforms, data, artificial intelligence) perspectives on the media from the lens of critical political economy.
 The course will explore how capital and the state(s) control, regulate and form the media (broadly conceived as ranging from traditional printed press to algorithms and software) in societies shaped by persistent social inequalities.
-The level of analysis can vary from macro phenomena of geopolitics, transnational, national and institutional dynamics, through mid-range phenomena of the structure(s) of the public sphere(s), to micro-phenomena of class-based conditions shaping inequalities of access and skill for using the media and software in everyday life and for work.
+The level of analysis can vary from macro phenomena of geopolitics, transnational, national and institutional dynamics, through mid-range phenomena of the structure(s) of the public sphere(s) to micro-phenomena of class-based conditions shaping inequalities of access and skill for using the media in everyday life and for work.

 Keynote Speakers